 The Roles of International Public Health Organizations

-International public health organizations consist of multilateral, bilateral and non-governmental organizations (NGOs).
-The United Nations (U.N.) runs the most prominent multilateral organizations are run by the United Nations.
+International public health organizations consist of multilateral, bilateral and nongovernmental organizations (NGOs).
+The United Nations (U.N.) runs the most prominent multilateral organizations.
 However, most industrialized countries have bilateral agencies of their own to assist with international health care.

-- WHO – The World Health Organization provides technical assistance to countries around the world, while managing and coordinating health activities.
+- World Health Organization (WHO): The WHO provides technical assistance to countries around the world while managing and coordinating health activities.

-- The World Bank – The World Bank is another U.N. agency that loans money to developing countries for health care activities and nutrition.
+- World Bank: The World Bank is another U.N. agency that loans money to developing countries for health care activities and nutrition.

-- The United Nations Children’s Fund (UNICEF) – UNICEF focuses on providing health care resources to the world’s underserved child populations.
+- United Nations Children’s Fund (UNICEF): UNICEF focuses on providing health care resources to the world’s underserved child populations.

-In the U.S., the United States Agency for International Development (USAID): This U.S.-based agency focuses on providing public health aid to less wealthy countries.
+- United States Agency for International Development (USAID): This U.S.-based agency focuses on providing public health aid to less wealthy countries.

-The answer to the question “what is public health?” may be summed up this way: It is collaboration between public and private organizations to improve the overall health and well-being of the global population.
-Achieving this end takes an array of dedicated, passionate interdisciplinary professionals working together in government programs, international organizations, NGOs and private firms.
+Collaboration between public and private organizations can help improve the overall health and well-being of the global population.
+Achieving this end requires the efforts of dedicated, passionate interdisciplinary professionals working together in government programs, international organizations, NGOs and private firms.

-The online Master of Public Health at the University of Nevada, Reno can provide students the tools they need to enter public health practice with a firm grasp of key concepts and training.
+The online Master of Public Health in Public Health Practice at the University of Nevada, Reno, can provide students with the tools they need to enter public health practice with a firm grasp of key concepts and training.
 Take your first step to a rewarding career in public health with the University of Nevada, Reno.